OctopusDeploy/blog/blog/2021-10/multi-cloud-kubernetes/index.md

 ![](octopus-add-gcloud-script.png)

 Similar to AWS, the **Run gcloud in a Script** step can use a VM service account to perform operations as well as impersonating.
-For this post, use the Google Account you created previously.
+For this post, use the Google account you created previously.

 Fill in the following: